Education is complex. Therefore, we need a variety of tools to measure the learning that occurs and how it happens.

 Continuing our own education plays such an important role in our ability to grow and reach our students in new ways and through new ideas.
 It allows us to connect with experts in educational research, share our experiences in teaching and challenge our current perspectives.

-Cornerstone University's M.A. in TESOL program is a great opportunity for you to utilize this Community Quotient and make a difference in your community.
-Learn more about this influential program by visiting the degree program page or by connecting with an experienced enrollment counselor.
+Cornerstone University’s M.A. in TESOL program is a great opportunity for you to utilize this Community Quotient and make a difference in your community.
+Learn more about this influential program and connect with our enrollment team.